Skip to article frontmatterSkip to article content

 var srtm = ee.Image("USGS/SRTMGL1_003");

-An ee.ImageCollection is a set of images.
-Many satellite datasets are stored as image collections because they contain repeated observations through time.
+An ee.ImageCollection is a set of images, often representing repeated observations through time.

 var s2 = ee.ImageCollection("COPERNICUS/S2_SR_HARMONIZED");